Fire and Life Safety Division

 - A plan review fee will be calculated and fee'd by the Permit Technician.

 - The plans are reviewed by a Fire Code Official after receipt of the fee.

 - The review is usually completed within a two-week time frame, however, additional information may be required.

-- Once the review has been approved as submitted and/or modified, an approval certificate will be issued.
+- Once the review has been approved as submitted and/or modified, an approval letter and certificate will be issued.

 - A copy of the certificate must be posted as required in 13 AAC 55.100(b).

 - Once work has been completed on-site and ready to open to the public, contact a staff member at (907)861-8030 or FireCode@/MatSuGov.us to schedule a final inspection.

 - If there are deficiencies noted at the inspection, a timeframe will be established for completion of corrections.
 Once any deficiencies have been corrected, a certificate of occupancy will be issued and the plan review will be closed.

 Fees for Plan Review

 The plan review fee is established by the State of Alaska Division of Fire and Life Safety as adopted in the Alaska Administrative Code;

 - upon application for a plan review, a plan review fee must be paid to the Matanuska-Susitna Borough (Central Mat-Su FSA is a deferred jurisdiction within the MSB);

 - the value of the proposed construction will be determined by the this office using the valuation schedule, the plan review fee table and the plan review fee formula (13 AAC 50.027(c)(6)(7)(8)), page 44;

 - renovation, alterations, and mechanical changes and fuel system installation and replacement valuation is determined by the project cost;